Giants overcome injury to Bumgarner, beat Cardinals 8-4

+SAN FRANCISCO (AP) — The swelling near Madison Bumgarner’s pitching elbow was still noticeable, more than three hours after the Giants’ left-hander was drilled by a 98 mph line drive.

+“It looks nasty, but as far as what it feels like, it never tightened up, it never got sore,” said Bumgarner, who wore a long grey therapeutic sleeve after the game.
+“It feels swollen, that’s it.
+It’s good though.”

-SAN FRANCISCO (AP) — Austin Slater hit a pinch-hit grand slam, San Francisco overcame an early injury to Madison Bumgarner and the surging Giants held on to beat the St. Louis Cardinals 8-4 on Saturday night.
+Austin Slater hit a pinch-hit grand slam, San Francisco overcame Bumgarner’s early injury and the surging Giants held on to beat the St. Louis Cardinals 8-4 on Saturday night.

-Pablo Sandoval homered and drove in three runs as the Giants won for the sixth time in eight games.
-Kevin Pillar added two hits.

-Bumgarner was knocked out of the game with an elbow contusion shortly after getting hit near his pitching elbow by a 98 mph line drive off the bat of José Martínez in the first inning.
-San Francisco’s ace initially stayed in the game and wore a protective sleeve on his left arm when batting in the second.
-Manager Bruce Bochy made a change moments after Bumgarner took the mound to start the third.
+Bumgarner suffered an elbow contusion and was knocked out of the game shortly after getting hit near his pitching elbow by the sharp line drive off the bat of José Martínez in the first inning.
+San Francisco’s ace initially stayed in the game and wore a black protective sleeve on his left arm when batting in the second.

+After multiple discussions with manager Bruce Bochy and trainer Dave Groeschner on the mound and in the dugout, Bumgarner agreed to come out of the game, but went to the mound in the third in order to give reliever Sam Dyson time to warm up.

+“It got him really good,” Bochy said.
+“You know Madison and how tough he is.
+He didn’t wave us off, so I knew it got him pretty good.
+When he swung the bat he could really feel it.
+We got a break.
+X-rays were negative and he should be fine to go after the (All-Star) break.”

 Bumgarner wasn’t the only one on the field who got hurt by a batted ball.
 Home plate umpire Mike Everitt left the game after taking a sharp foul ball off his mask in the sixth inning, causing a 10-minute delay.
 Everitt was taken out of a game June 4 in Washington when he was hit in the chest by a pitch.